 - Rinse urad dal thrice and soak them in water for 5 to 6 hours.

 - Just before making the fritters, heat a wide pan with 1 tablespoon oil.
 When it is hot enough, add cumin seeds, mustard and red chilli.
 When the seeds splutter, add curry leaves, ginger and green chilies.
 Soon the leaves will become crisp.
 Turn off the stove.
 Add turmeric and add hing.
 Cool this completely.

 - Once it cools down, add yogurt to this along with ¼ teaspoon salt.
 Whisk it well until smooth.
 If it is too thick, then add little water to bring it to consistency.
+It should be neither too thick nor too runny.
 Taste test and add more salt if required.
 Set this aside.